alex-cb96/CS50/README.md

 Create a bar plot using seaborn to visualize the distribution of sentiment categories.
 The plot provides insights into the overall sentiment distribution of the movie overviews.

+For wordcloud:
+Steps:
+Data Preparation:

+Import necessary libraries, including collections, WordCloud, pandas, and Matplotlib.
+Create or load a DataFrame with movie information, including titles and genres.
+Genre Analysis:

+Split genres and create a list of all genres using the str.split(', ').explode() method.
+Use the Counter class to count the frequency of each genre.
+Word Cloud Visualization:

+Create a WordCloud to visually represent the frequency of genres.
+Customize WordCloud parameters such as width, height, and background color.
+Display Word Cloud:

+Display the WordCloud using Matplotlib to provide a graphical representation of genre frequencies.
+Display Bar Plot:

+Create a bar plot to visualize the frequency of each genre.
+Customize plot configurations, including color, labels, and rotation for better visibility.

 #### DATASET SOURCE:
 https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows